Learning Mixtures of Plackett-Luce Models

 Since $0<u_2<1$, we have $\gamma_{24}=0$.
 Substitute it into $f(x)$ we have $f(x)=\gamma_{21}+\gamma_{22}u_2+\gamma_{23}x=0$ holds for all $x$.
 So we have $\gamma_{21}+\gamma_{22}u_2=0$ and $\gamma_{23}=0$.
 Substitute $\gamma_{23}=\gamma_{24}=0$ into \eqref{sst2} we get $\gamma_{21}+\gamma_{22}e_r=0$, which holds for both $e_r=u_1$ and $e_r=u_2$.
 As $u_1\neq u_2$, we have $\gamma_{22}=0$.
 Then we have $\gamma_{21}=0$.
 This contradicts the nonzero requirement of $\vec{\gamma_2}$.
 So there exists $s\neq t$ s.t. $\vec\theta^{(s)}=\vec\theta^{(t)}$, which is a contradiction.

 \end{proof}

-Slightly abusing the notation, we say that a parameter of $k$-PL is {\em identifiable}, if there does not exist a different parameter modulo label switching with the same probability distribution over the sample space.
-The next theorem proves that the Lebesgue measure (in the $km-1$ dimensional Euclidean space) of non-identifiable parameters of $k$-PL for $m$ alternatives is $0$ (generic identifiability as is defined in Section \ref{sec:cont}). \begin{thm} For $1\leq k\leq\lfloor\frac {m-2} 2\rfloor!$, $k$-PL over $m\geq 6$ alternatives is generically identifiable. \end{thm} \begin{proof} The theorem is proved by analyzing the uniqueness of tensor decomposition.
-We construct a rank-one tensor for each Plackett-Luce component.
-Then the $k$-mixture model can be represented by another tensor, which is the weighted sum of $k$ rank-one tensors.
-If the tensor decomposition is unique, then $k$-PL is identifiable.
+Slightly abusing the notation, we say that a parameter of a $k$-PL is {\em identifiable}, if there does not exist a different parameter modulo label switching with the same probability distribution over the sample space.
+The next theorem proves that the Lebesgue measure (in the $km-1$ dimensional Euclidean space) of non-identifiable parameters of $k$-PLs over $m$ alternatives is $0$ (generic identifiability as is defined in Section \ref{sec:cont}). \begin{thm} For any $m\geq 6$ and any $1\leq k\leq\lfloor\frac {m-2} 2\rfloor!$, the $k$-PL over $m$ alternatives is generically identifiable. \end{thm} \begin{proof} Let us start with a high-level description of the proof.
+We will focus on the parameters whose mixing coefficients (entries of $\vec\alpha$) are pairwise different.
+Formally, for any $r_1, r_2\in\{1, \ldots, k\}$,